MicrosoftDocs/machine-learning-server-docs/microsoft-r/vm-azure-rserver-linux-8.0.5.md

 + Add the files to a file share on your storage account and then mount the file share as a network drive on your VM.
 For more information, see [Mounting Azure files.](https://azure.microsoft.com/en-us/documentation/articles/storage-how-to-use-files-linux/)

 ## Use Data in an Azure Data Lake Storage (ADLS) account

-You can read data from ADLS storage using the `RevoscaleR` package.
-Simply reference the storage account in the same way that you would an HDFS file system, by using `webHDFS`.
+You can read data from ADLS storage using ScaleR, if you reference the storage account the same way that you would an HDFS file system, by using webHDFS.
 For more information, see this [setup guide](http://go.microsoft.com/fwlink/?LinkId=723452).

-## Resources & Documentation
+## Resources
 Additional documentation about Microsoft R can be found in this MSDN library using the table of contents on your left.

 See these additional resources to learn about R in general: